 -Mirror Frame + Hardware ($30)--framed mirror blog post here!

 -Quart of Oil Stain for Mirror Frame ($20)

 A glimpse of our DIY process

 We removed the oak cabinet doors, sanded, primed and painted using this process.
 Then we replaced the dated bar light fixture.
-Husband made a wood frame for the mirror (read the tutorial for the framed mirror here!) and I said goodbye to beige with a fresh coat of Sea Salt.
+My husband Lee made a wood frame for the mirror (read the tutorial for the framed mirror here!) and I said goodbye to beige with a fresh coat of Sea Salt paint.